oracle-livelabs/adb/shared/adw-scaling-performance/adw-scaling-performance.md

 # Scale Your Autonomous Database

-_**Important:** scaling up your Oracle Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP) service to have more CPUs is not available with Oracle Cloud Free Tier (Always Free), nor is it supported in Oracle LiveLabs Sandbox hosted environments (the Green button).
-If you run this lab using an Always Free database or a LiveLabs Sandbox environment, you can review the steps and later practice the steps using your organization’s own tenancy._
+_**Important:** This lab uses features which are not available on Oracle's Always Free databases or on the Oracle LiveLabs Sandbox hosted environments (the Green button).
+If you run this lab using an Always Free database or a LiveLabs Sandbox environment, you can only review the steps and later practice the steps using your organization’s own tenancy._

 ## Introduction